Hockey Training Camp Underway - UrduPoint

 Hockey Training Camp Underway

-ISLAMABAD, Sep 3 (APP - UrduPoint / Pakistan Point News - 3rd Sep, 2023 ) :The training camp of national players, under the auspices of Pakistan Hockey Federation (PHF), in preparations for the Asian Games, was underway at the Naseer Banda Hockey Stadium of the Pakistan sports Complex.
+The training camp of national players under the auspices of the Pakistan Hockey Federation (PHF) in preparations for the Asian Games was underway here at the Naseer Banda Hockey Stadium of the Pakistan Sports Complex

-According to Camp commandant and head coach Olympian Shahnaz Sheikh, the players were training in morning and evening sessions in the camp.
+ISLAMABAD, (APP - UrduPoint / Pakistan Point News - 5th Sep, 2023 ) :The training camp of national players under the auspices of the Pakistan Hockey Federation (PHF) in preparations for the Asian Games was underway here at the Naseer Banda Hockey Stadium of the Pakistan sports Complex.

 The 36 players participating in the camp from all over the country include Goalkeepers: Akmal Hussain (Wapda), Abdullah Ishtiaq Khan (Mari Petroleum), Waqar (Wapda), Ali Raza (Punjab), Abdullah Sheikh (Sindh), Defenders: Muhammad Abdullah (Mari Petroleum), Arbaaz Ahmed (Mari Petroleum), M Sufyan Khan (KP), Aqeel Ahmed (WAPDA), Bilal Aslam (Customs), Midfielders: Osama Bashir (PAF), M Murtaza Yaqoob (Wapda), Arbaaz Ayaz (Sindh), Ehtisham Aslam.